cciw-uk/data-protection/01 Decisions and actions document.rst

   in terms of policy documents.

-* Taking human psychology into account is vital for all of this work, and this is something that is increasingly recognised in best practices.
+* Taking human psychology into account is vital for all of this work, and this is something that's increasingly recognised in best practices.

   For example, in the past people failed to do this when creating password policies.
 They produced rules including things like: passwords must be changed